StuartJ250/Mobile_Development_Class/app/README.md

 - added numAlert variable to MainActivity.java on line 18
 - Added layout details to activity_excursion_details.xml on lines 9-74

+  **Recommited because last commit shows entire readme file instead of just part 4**
   C.  Design the application to include the following information, including appropriate GUI (graphical user interface) elements (e.g., navigation, input, and information) for each layout:

       •  home screen

       •  list of vacations

       •  list of excursions associated with a vacation

       •  detailed vacation view

       •  detailed excursion view

 D.  Create a storyboard to demonstrate application flow that includes each of the menus and screens from part B.